prat1950/prat1950/README.md

 I am pursuing a B.Tech at Vellore Institute of Technology, Vellore in Computer Science and Engineering.

-Currently, I am interning at Capgemini Chennai as an A3-Software Engineer Intern in Data.
+Currently, I am interning as a Software Engineer Intern in Web Development at Metaplore.

-**Current Projects**:
+**Past Projects**:
 - Using NLP to build a sustainability rater for a Client
 - Using Web Scraping to build Amazon Scraping Bot for Bestseller Page
 - Using Market Data to build a Machine learning model to determine Market Attractiveness for a Client

 **What I'm Learning Right Now:**:
 - Front-End Development with ReactJS
+- Back-End Development with Django and ReactJS

  **My interests:**:
-- Web Development with MERN
+- Web Development with ReactJS and Django
 - Data Structures and Algorithms in C++
 - Data Analysis and Visualisation with Python, Excel and Tableau
 - Machine Learning and Deep Learning